-Building Epcot Center 1982by Jim Korkis, staff writer
+Building Epcot Center 1982by Jim Korkis, contributing writer

 "The nation's top construction experts say the impossible had been done," stated an article in the Orlando Sentinel (October 24, 1982) in connection with the opening of EPCOT Center.